thepenguinn/lunatikz/README.md

 # LunaTikZ - A TikZ picture builder

 LunaTikZ is a tikzpicture builder written in LUA.
-It reads the input file and its included files, takes every arguments to `\includegraphics` macro and tries to build that pdf file from the corresponding tex file in the corresponding `tikzpics` directory.
+LunaTikZ can resolve dependancies between different tikzpictures.
+And only builds the modified pics for a given file.
+LunaTikZ will read the given `.tex` file and its included files, and takes every argument to `\includegraphics` macro and tries to build that pdf file from the corresponding tex file located in the `tikzpics` directories.
 In order to use `lunatikz`, the project needs to be structured specifically.
 And the project should use `subfiles` and `circuitikz` package.

 # Dependent LaTeX Packages